DerekPascarella/DocBrown-Wizard-Sorter/README.md

 * Optionally executes menu system's `RunMe.bat` script, which must be present in the expected location (folder `01`).
 * Automatically sorts game folders based on `Title.txt` inside of them, or the folder name itself if no text file is present.
 * Automatically generates `Title.txt` file for new folders added since last run.
+* Game names can be changed by modifying `Title.txt` inside of their respective folders and then processing SD card with DocBrown/Wizard Sorter.
 * Ignores folders without a valid disc image.
   * Note that adding a `Title.txt` file to a folder will force this utility to treat it as a valid game folder.
 This is useful for adding a menu entry to force booting from FDD, as both DocBrown and Wizard will do so if user launches a menu entry containing no disc image.
   * Invalid folders will be renamed to `INVALID_X`, where `X` is iterated over sequentially for each found.